TomHarrop/asw-gbs-genome-paper/md/results.md

 The genetic differentiation between weevils from North and South of the Main Divide suggests the possibility of either multiple routes of entry, or incursion via a single route of entry followed by isolation and diversification.
 The level of heterozygosity we measured across populations also suggests that incursions were large and/or repeated.
 To test these different possibilities, we simulated site frequency spectra (SFS) under 10 different models of demographic history and compared them to the observed SFS.
-Our models covered single and multiple introductions, with either moderate or strong reduction in effective population size during introduction, and multiple introductions from different source populations (Figure 3).
+Our models covered single and multiple introductions, with either moderate or strong reduction in effective population size during introduction, and multiple introductions from different source populations (Figure 3A).
-**\@all --- our interim results suggest model *iii* (without migration) is the most likely.
+The models that best matched the observed SFS had the North and South populations separated before bottlenecks, and support for these models was better when migration between populations was included.
-The modelling runs should finish just in time to sneak into the paper.**
+The model with the lowest mean delta likelihood supports separate routes of entry into New Zealand, with a bottleneck in each population prior to entry and migration between the North and South populations (Figure 3B).

 ![
 **Figure 3**.